miggyval/metr4202_ximea_tutorial/README.md

 # METR4202 Ximea Tutorial
 # Introduction
+This tutorial is provided as guidelines for setting up the given Ximea cameras with ROS.

 There will be four steps to this tutorial:
 - Step 1: Installing Ximea Software Package
 - Step 2: Install the ROS Ximxea Package